usnistgov/ndn-dpdk/docs/face.md

 ### Error during Ethernet Port Creation or Face Creation

-If the command or GraphQL mutation for creating an Ethernet port or a face returns an error, you can typically gather additional error information from NDN-DPDK service logs.
+If the command or GraphQL mutation for creating an Ethernet port or a face returns an error, you can view detailed error messages from NDN-DPDK service logs.
 See [installation guide](INSTALL.md) "usage" section and [Docker container](Docker.md) "control the service container" section for how to access NDN-DPDK service logs.

 Common mistakes include: